nominetresearch/microbit-networking-book-python/rockpaperscissors/rockpaperscissors.md

 To program this game, it is best to work with a teammate.
 Task 1 is for familiarising you with the game and will not use the radio.
-Starting from Task 2, you will start writing the parts of your program to play this game over the radio.
+Starting from Task 2, you will begin writing the parts of your program to play this game over the radio.

 ### Task 1: Start with the simple game